cletusajibade/cletusajibade/README.md

 - :seedling: I try to do technical content writing or just share general thoughts about life on my Medium blog [![Medium Badge](https://img.shields.io/badge/Medium-darkgreen?style=flat&logo=Medium&logoColor=white)](https://medium.com/@cletusajibade).

-- :zap: In my free time, I read books ranging from personal finace to technical books.
+- :zap: In my free time, I read books ranging from personal finance to technical books.
 I love reading tech articles and learning from online courses, having invested a lot in this.
 I like the idea of the FIRE movement, you might just see me one day retired and traveling round the world.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/Linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/cletusajibade/)